Voltage-gated calcium channel: α_{2}δ Subunit

 Co-expression of the α_{2}δ enhances the level of expression of the α_{1} subunit and causes an increase in current amplitude, faster activation and inactivation kinetics and a hyperpolarizing shift in the voltage dependence of inactivation.
 Some of these effects are observed in the absence of the beta subunit, whereas, in other cases, the co-expression of beta is required.

 The α_{2}δ-1 and α_{2}δ-2 subunits are the binding site for gabapentinoids.
-This drug class includes two anticonvulsant drugs, gabapentin (Neurontin) and pregabalin (Lyrica), that also find use in treating chronic neuropathic pain.
-The α_{2}δ subunit is also a binding site of the central depressant and anxiolytic phenibut, in addition to actions at other targets.
+This drug class comprises compounds that are chemically derivatives of GABA.
+That includes drugs like gabapentin (Neurontin) and pregabalin (Lyrica), which find use in treating chronic neuropathic pain and Anxiety disorders, but also the skeletal muscle relaxant Baclofen (Lioseral), Phenibut and Mirogabalin.
+All these compounds possess varying degrees of binding affinity with the α_{2}δ, though Baclofen and Phenibut have a higher affinity for the GABAB receptor relative to the α_{2}δ subunits.